-Any authorized time worked other than the FLSA non-exempt employee's workweek shall be compensated in cash or compensatory time off at the rate of one and one-half (1-1/2) times the employee's regular straight-time rate of pay.
+Any authorized time worked other than the FLSA non-exempt employee's workweek shall be compensated in cash or compensatory time off at the rate of one and one-half (1-1/2)

+times the employee's regular straight-time rate of pay.

-Compensatory time may be accumulated up to forty (40) hours.
+Compensatory time may be accumulated up to eighty(80) hours.
 Compensatory time off may be taken by mutual agreement of the employee and the supervisor.
+Compensatory time exceeding forty (40) hours, up to a maximum of forty (40) hours, will be cashed out on the last pay date of the fiscal year.